 While pregnant vegan mothers are likely to have a lower level of pollutants that could be passed on to their infants, pregnant and breast feeding vegan mothers should be sure they’re getting enough vitamin B-12 to reduce the risk of B-12 deficiency in their infants which can be life-threatening.
 Pregnant vegans should also make sure to get enough iodine.

 Mothers given non-fish DHA supplements had children with higher IQs.
 The healthiest food for infants is breastmilk.
 Infants under 3 months of age should not eat vegetables.
 Also, giving cow’s milk to babies may have adverse long-term health effects on the infants including increased risk of childhood obesity.
 In some babies, cow’s milk has been linked to sudden infant death syndrome.
 The casomorphin in cow’s milk has been speculatively linked to autism, type I diabetes, and other disorders.
 Parents should also note the food additive carrageenan has been pulled from infant formula in Europe, but is allowed in U.S. formula.

 Infants placed in the basket of a shopping cart with raw meat are at an increased risk for food poisoning.
-Homeopathic remedies can actually be harmful when used in excess in infants.
-Infants under 3 months of age should not eat vegetables.
-Ayurvedic medicines have been found to be contaminated with lead, which has resulted in infant brain damage.
+Homeopathic remedies can be harmful when used in excess in infants.
+Many Ayurvedic medicines have been found to be contaminated with lead, which has resulted in infant brain damage.
 Mothers must be careful not to give their infants solutions made with too many poppy seeds.
 Pediatric CT scans can raise cancer risk.
 Having a pet dog or cat at home while an infant is growing up may help improve the child’s immune system.

-Topic summary contributed by Denise
+Topic summary contributed by Randy.